-

 If you purchase the vehicle from a dealership, they'll most likely handle the title and registration process for you.
 If you do business with an individual, however, you'll need to handle titling and registering yourself.

-Visit Registration and Titling for detailed instructions.
+Visit our Registration and Titling section for detailed instructions.

 No!
-Your Nebraska license plates belong to you, not the truck.
+Your Nebraska license plates belong to you; not the truck.
 Make sure you remove them before the truck's new owner spins off.

 I bought my neighbor's car and transferred the title, but the information on the new title is incorrect.
 What should I do?